History of the Caribbean: Before European contact

 The period after 800 CE can be seen as a period of transition in which status differentiation and hierarchically ranked society evolved, identified by a shift from achieved to ascribed leadership.
 After about 1200 CE this process was interrupted by the absorption of many Caribbean settlements into the evolving socio-political structure of the Greater Antillean society.
 This process disrupted more-or-less independent lines of development of local communities and marked the beginnings of sociopolitical changes on a much larger scale.

 At the time of the European arrival, three major groups of indigenous peoples lived on the islands: the Taíno (sometimes also referred to as Arawak) in the Greater Antilles, the Bahamas and the Leeward Islands; the Kalinago and Galibi in the Windward Islands; and the Ciboney in western Cuba.
 Scholars have divided Taínos into Classic Taínos, who occupied Hispaniola and Puerto Rico, Western Taínos, who occupied Cuba, Jamaica, and the Bahamian archipelago, and the Eastern Taínos, who occupied the Leeward Islands.
 Trinidad was inhabited by both Carib speaking and Arawak-speaking groups.
+Recent archaeological evidence from Grenada suggests that the group historically identified as "Caribs" (or Caraïbe) were likely long-term, Arawakan-speaking inhabitants producing Suazan Troumassoid pottery, who co-existed and allied with a separate "Galibi" group, likely recent arrivals from the mainland associated with Cayo pottery.
+This challenges the traditional narrative of a total "Carib invasion" replacing the Arawak population, arguing for a more complex mosaic of interaction.

 DNA studies changed some of the traditional understandings of pre-Contact indigenous history.
 In 2003, a geneticist from the University of Puerto Rico at Mayagüez, Juan Martínez Cruzado, designed an island-wide DNA survey of Puerto Rico's modern population.
 The received understanding of the profile of Puerto Ricans' ancestry has been as mainly having Spanish ethnic origins, with some African ancestry, and distant and less significant indigenous ancestry.
 Martínez Cruzado's research revealed that 61% of all Puerto Ricans have Amerindian mitochondrial DNA, 27% have African and 12% Caucasian.
 According to National Geographic, "Among the surprising findings is that most of the Caribbean's original inhabitants may have been wiped out by South American newcomers a thousand years before the Spanish invasion that began in 1492.
 Moreover, indigenous populations of islands like Puerto Rico and Hispaniola were likely far smaller at the time of the Spanish arrival than previously thought."